-Bringing together a diverse community
+Bringing together a diverse, creative student community

 The challenge that Arts Students’ Union has always worked hard to address is bringing together a community of students which is not only distributed across six separate colleges but also made up of highly creative individuals with very different interests.